microsoft/LightGBM/docs/Experiments.rst

 Speed
 '''''

-For speed comparison, we only run the training task, which was without any test or metric output.
-And we didn't count the time for IO.
+We compared speed using only the training task without any test or metric output.
+We didn't count the time for IO.

 The following table is the comparison of time cost: